HanStolpo/TalksAndStuff/slides/2015-02-09-For_The_Purely_Lazy.md

 * Final answer == expression in normal form
     <span style="color:lightblue">```49```</span> is the normal form of <span style="color:lightblue">```square (5 + 4 - 2)```</span>
+* Eager also called strict.
+* Lazy also called non-strict (sort of)
+    * Lazy is non-strict but non-strict is not necessarily Lazy.
+    * Haskell requires non-strictness
+    * Most implementations are Lazy

 <div class="notes">
 Inner most reduction / outer most reduction from [Thinking Functionally with Haskell][] page 27.